 This course is an excellent opportunity for drama students, drama teachers, professional actors and directors to develop skills that are fundamental in any performance setting.
 It is particularly useful for actors, students and theatre practitioners interested in improvisation, comedy, devising and physical approach to characterisation.

 Following an introduction to Commedia dell’Arte and its history, the course will focus on specific techniques to acquire the necessary skills to work with masks on grotesque characterisation.
-This course will allow participants to explore Commedia as a useful tool to expand their physical and vocal vocabulary for any type of approach to theatre: from devising to text-work.
+This course will allow you to explore Commedia as a useful tool to expand your physical and vocal vocabulary for any type of approach to theatre: from devising to text-work.

-During the last part of the course participants will apply the knowledge and experience acquired throughout the course to devise their own work (Commedia’s canovacci).
+During the last part of the course, you'll apply the knowledge and experience acquired throughout the course to devise your own work (Commedia’s canovacci).
 This independent work in small groups will culminate in a commedia performance for an invited audience.

 (Please wear comfortable clothing suitable for physical activity).